jaywonchung/reason/README.md

 - `rm` removes an entry from your knowledge base.
 - `set` sets attributes of papers.
 - `stat` prints the metadata and notes of papers.
 - `printf` creates an HTML page of your note using mdbook.
+It supports outputing the page with a ToC that resembles your current filters.
 - `open` opens the paper with Zathura.
 - `read` opens the paper with Zathura and also your editor (defaulting to `vim` but abiding by `$EDITOR`), in which you can edit your notes.
 - `top` prints out a summary of your knowledge base.